-Top ten things to do with kids in Santa Cruz County!
+Top things to do with kids in Santa Cruz County!

-We have so many wonderful places to visit close to Santa Cruz.
-Pick out one or two, and take your kids on an adventure
+There are so many wonderful places to visit close to Santa Cruz.
+Pick a spot and take yourkids on an adventure

 North of Santa Cruz on Hwy 1